Protecting

 Preserving the nutritional qualities of fish

-Fulfilling a civic role
+Fulfilling a corporate citizen role

 03